Disneyland One Day Itinerary [2024]

 Nighttime Entertainment and Dinner at Disneyland

 As of this update, Disneyland has two main nighttime shows.
-Wondrous Journeys is a projections and/or firework show that occurs on Main Street at 9:30PM on our example night.
+The feature nighttime projections and/or firework show occurs on Main Street at 9:30PM on our example night (I’m avoiding a specific name because the show tends to change somewhat frequently for, e.g. seasonal events).
 There’s also Fantasmic, held in Frontierland at Rivers of America at 9PM and 10:30PM on our night.
-We’ll go with the plan of watching Wondrous Journeys then then 10:30PM Fantasmic.
-A third show, “it’s a small world” Encanto Projection occurs multiple times throughout the late night on the outside of “it’s a small world.”
+We’ll go with the plan of watching the feature show then the 10:30PM Fantasmic.

 I like to do a quick service dinner near Main Street before the fireworks, and I’m not the only one.
 If you’re planning on this, your two main options are Jolly Holiday Bakery and Refreshment Corner.
 In either case place your mobile order early.
 We’re not talking 30 minutes before you plan to be eating, we’re saying you should place this order at like 2PM.
 You can select the time slot, so select something that will allow you to arrive 30-45 minutes before the fireworks.